Documentation Index

 - Atomically increment the delegation’s spend counter (card charge ceiling)

-- Create an off-session Stripe PaymentIntent to charge the card for the plan price
+- Create an off-session PSP PaymentIntent to charge the card for the plan price

-- On Stripe failure: roll back spend counter, return settlement failure
+- On PSP failure: roll back spend counter, return settlement failure

-- On Stripe success: mint credits to the subscriber’s blockchain address
+- On PSP success: mint credits to the subscriber’s blockchain address

 - Wait for the credit balance to update on-chain